EPL-repo/TADs-replication/README.md

 ## CSV_files

-- These are the EdUseq-HU analysis outputs, files prepared using bwa-mem and the Perl scripts in the directory [Perl_scripts_Macheret-Halazonetis_2018](Perl_scripts_Macheret-Halazonetis_2018/)
+- These are the EdU-seq analysis outputs, files prepared using bwa-mem and the Perl scripts in the directory [Perl_scripts_Macheret-Halazonetis_2018](Perl_scripts_Macheret-Halazonetis_2018/)
 - Raw sequencing data can be found [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA397123) for U2OS cells and [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE153734) for H1299 cells
 - Reads must be aligned to the human **masked** genome (version: GRCh37/hg19), accessed from [here](http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/)